brave/brave-ads-docs/docs/campaign-performance/reporting.md

 # Reporting
 Brave Ads is built from the ground up to support the highest privacy standards.
 By default, the Brave browser blocks third-party tracking including Google Analytics, Adobe Analytics, and other third-party reporting and measurement vendors.
 While Brave Ads respects (and does not collect) user data, it also gives advertisers useful, granular reporting on campaign performance data in a simple, easy-to-read dashboard.
 It also enables marketers to see campaign performance using their own reporting systems.

-## Is my reporting blocked by Brave?
+## Is my reporting blocked by Brave Browser?
 The first step is to understand what is being blocked by the Brave browser.
 To do so, open Brave on your desktop and navigate to your business site or campaign landing page and follow these steps:

 1. Click on the Brave lion icon on the right side of the address bar.